 ContentGrow is a managed marketplace and workflow platform for content teams worldwide.
 The platform automates several key processes that editors and content managers are typically required to handle manually.
 ContentGrow has chosen the exact brand match domain name contentgrow.com.
 Short and descriptive names are a common choice for many successful brands, as SmartBranding pointed out in the report A Decade in Domains.

 Founded as the first-to-market Instagram scheduler in 2014, Later was initially called Latergramme.
 The company quickly grew from a simple Instagram tool to the #1 visual marketing platform for Instagram, Facebook, Twitter, and Pinterest.
 And so they got a name to match that – Later.com.
 Now with over 6 million users globally, Later is a member of the Instagram Partner Program and a Pinterest Marketing Partner.

 ZoomInfo is a SaaS platform that helps marketing professionals to identify, connect and engage with qualified prospects.
 ZoomInfo collects, organizes, validates, and publishes a comprehensive directory of business data using a diverse portfolio of proprietary technology, a community of 300,000+ users, and third-party integrations.
 The company made $293 million in revenue in 2019, up from $144 million the previous year.
 ZoomInfo is operating on the exact brand match domain name zoominfo.com.

-72 companies have chosen the.COM extension for their online presence, with 68 operating on an exact brand match domain names.
+72 Martech startups have chosen the.COM extension for their online presence, with 68 operating on exact brand match domain names.
 The .COM extension is usually the best choice when looking for a domain name as it’s most familiar to the end-user and carries much more authority than an alternative extension.